adamschmideg/verzzatile/README.md

 - `$`: Move to the last cell.
 - `@`: Go home (move to the origin cell and set the default dimension).
 - `#X`: Change dimension to X. If X doesn't exist, create it.
-- `~`: Swap primary and secondary cursors.
+- `cursor X`: Make cursor X the current cursor.
+If X doesn't exist, create it.
-- `||`: Move the secondary cursor to the same cell and dimension as the primary cursor.
+- `jump X`: Jump with the current cursor to cursor X.

 ### Changing Data